-Porosity is calculated from the volume of mercury injected (pore volume) and the total volume entered in "parameters".
+Porosity is calculated from the total volume of fluid injected (pore volume) and the total volume entered in "parameters".

 "Capillary pressure" button calls the window for calculation of the J Leverett function.
 It is used to calculate a capillary pressure curve with a different couple of fluids, and the profile of saturation in reservoir transition zones.